 To provide exceptional care to our patients, our ER includes:

-- Coordination with local EMS to alert our team of a cardiac emergency, allowing us to offer the fastest heart and stroke care possible
+- Coordination with local EMS to alert our team of a cardiac emergency, allowing us to offer rapid heart and stroke care

-On-site, 24/7 cath lab, lab services and imaging services, including:
+On-site, cardiac cath lab, laboratory services, and diagnostic imaging, including:

 - Computed tomography (CT) scan